 Are you an aspiring or an experienced mobile app developer?

-What was your experience when choosing which mobile app platform to learn first?
+What was your experience when choosing between iOS and Android app development?

 Please share your thoughts in the comments below.